Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

-We value the health and safety of every member of our community.
+Western values the health and safety of every member of our community, and is committed to supporting our students and employees in this changing environment.
 The best way to prevent infection is to avoid being exposed to this virus.
-Currently there are no additional precautions recommended for the general public to take.
-However, as a reminder, CDC recommends everyday preventive actions to help prevent the spread of respiratory viruses, including:
+The CDC recommends everyday preventive actions to help prevent the spread of respiratory viruses, including:

 - Avoid touching your eyes, nose, and mouth with unwashed hands.